AguaClara/String-Digester/Report_Draft2.md

 ## Methods

 ### Initial Experiment
+####Objective of Experiment
+The objective of the initial experiment was to determine the amount of water that would be contained on each string we had purchased.

 #### Experimental Apparatus
 A scale was secured approximately 2 meters above a lab bench.
 A single string was attached to the bottom of the scale and allowed to hang down freely.